 It is hoped that site activity will begin in late 2023 with completion estimated in 2025.

 The wider area ( of 116.5 hectares) was granted outline planning permission in March 2019, including the delivery of a grade-separated junction providing easier access to and from the Musselburgh bypass, the creation of pedestrian and cycle routes, including the council’s Segregated Active Travel Corridor, the delivery of 1500 homes, a primary school, business space, community facilities, public parks and playing fields.
 The new junction was officially opened in June 2023.

-An application by Persimmon Homes for detailed planning permission for 370 houses and 103 flats on part of the site was also granted in March 2019 and this development has commenced.
+Persimmon Homes were granted detailed planning permission for 370 houses and 103 flats on part of the site in March 2019.
+The development is well underway with many homes occupied.
+Outline permission was also granted for a new primary school in November 2022.